Hyperuniform disordered parametric loudspeaker array: Introduction

 The concept of hyperuniform disorder (HUD) was first introduced as an order metric for ranking point patterns according to their local density fluctuations \citep{pre2003}.
 Hyperuniform structures cover the intermediate regime between random and periodic structures and thus exhibit properties usually associated with both.
 Hyperuniform stealthy disordered photonic (phononic) structures exhibit large isotropic photonic (phononic) band gaps for the light (elastic wave) for all polarizations \citep{pnas2009,Yu2021,marian2017} and possess rather unusual scattering properties for light \citep{Piechulla2021} and sound waves \cite{elie2022}.
 Recently, the design of phased antenna arrays with hyperuniform disorder has been proposed in microwave which exhibits directive radiation for large steering angles and wide operating bandwidths \citep{Christo2021}.
 The radiation patterns of 16 Vivaldi elements have been examined due to the limited number of ports in the measurement system.
 Due to the different nature of the HUD and the traditional array configurations (linear, circular, triangular, spiral, and spherical form of arrays) \citep{Mihailo2010,Koya2019,Sladeczek2016,Nordborg,Zebb,Sarradj}, we would like to apply this new concept to the design of the PLA to benefit from its distinctive features.

 Here we implement the HUD distribution in the design of a PLA \citep{tanaka2010,Takeoka2010} to achieve high-directive rendering of audible sound.
-Owing to the fact the working frequencies for airborne sound are much lower than microwaves, around 200 elements can be implemented in our experimental setup with low-cost electronic components and transducers \citep{Morales2021,asier2018}.
+Owing to the fact the working frequencies for airborne sound are much lower than microwaves, the bandwidth restraint of the driving electronic systems is no longer a concern.
+Around 200 elements can be implemented in our experimental setup with low-cost electronic components and transducers \citep{Morales2021,asier2018}.
 We demonstrate that the proposed array suppresses grating lobes and maintains a minimal radiation region in the vicinity of the main lobe for the primary frequency waves.
 These distinctive sound emission features benefit the secondary waves in complete cancellation of grating lobes, regardless of the working frequencies of the primary waves \cite{shi2011}.
 Interestingly, we found that the grating lobes of the secondary waves even at very low frequencies, e.g. a 1kHz audio sinusoidal signal carried by an ultrasonic beam at a frequency 40kHz, can be completely canceled.